mrichar1/krb5copy/README.md

 ### Examples

 ```
-# Copy the cache in the default keyring ($KRB5CCNAME) into a KEYRING collection
+# Copy the default cache ($KRB5CCNAME) into a KEYRING collection, and switch it to be the default
 KRB5CCNEW="KEYRING:persistent:$(id -u)"
 krb5copy
 export KRB5CCNAME=$KRB5CCNEW
 ```

 ```
-# Replace a DIR collection with a FILE cache
+# Copy a specific cache into a DIR collection
-krb5copy -c FILE:/tmp/krb5cc_1000 -n DIR:/tmp/krb5cc_dir --force
+KKRB5CCNAME=FILE:/tmp/krb5cc_1000 KRB5CCNEW=DIR:/tmp/krb5cc_dir krb5copy
 ```